-Presterilized Whirl-pak bags (or equivalent) are generally used.
+Presterilized Whirl-pak bags or plastic containers are generally used.

-If Whirl-pak bags are not used, the sample container must have a volume of at least .
-125 mL.
+The sample container should have adequate volume to analyze one undiluted sample and one diluted sample, typically 125mL, as required by the method.

 If using bottles, the caps must be sterilized.
 If the caps are lined, there must be documentation to show that the liner does not produce toxic compounds when sterilized.